 Funders Census Initiative (FCI) 2020

 Accurate census data are essential for the fair distribution of political representation at the national, state and local levels, and for the prudent, equitable allocation of government resources.
-More than $450 billion federal and state program dollars are distributed to communities annually based on census data.
-Yet historically, the census has missed disproportionate numbers of racial minorities, immigrants, young children and the poor, leading to inequality in political power, government funding and private-sector investment for these communities.
-By supporting grantees work on the census, FCI works to achieve a democracy where everyone is counted so everybody counts.
+More than $600 billion annually in federal assistance to states, localities, and families is distributed based on census data.
+Yet historically, the census has missed disproportionate numbers of racial minorities, immigrants, young children and the poor, leading to inequality in political power and in access to public funding and private investment for these communities.

 FCI 2020 supports grantmakers by: